-We will start on Friday at 9:30 am with a discussion of the hide-tanning essentials: how to skin a deer, a fleshing demonstration, discussion of hide preservation and an overview of tanning techniques.
-Each student will be given their own hide, and the day will be spent learning and practicing the art of removing hair and grain.
-Everyone will remove the hair, grain and membrane during this first day.
-Some students will begin “braining” their hides.
+We will start at 9:30 am with a discussion of deer skinning, a fleshing demonstration, discussion of hide preservation, and an overview of tanning techniques.
+Each student will be given their own hide, much of the rest of the day will be spent hands-on learning the art of removing not only hair, but also grain.
+Everyone will remove the hair, grain, and membrane on this day.
+This day is fairly strenuous.

 “Thank you so much for offering the hide-tanning class.
 It was a wonderful and unforgettable experience.
 I came expecting just to learn new skills but I left with…a new passion and a new-found appreciation for hide-tanning.
 It was so fun and enriching working with people of all different ages and skill levels.
 There was plenty of time to get to know the group and share stories and laughter while working on our hides.
 The instructors made it really easy to understand and were available for plenty of one-on-one help.
 At the end of three days, they had helped us all turn our hides into beautiful works of art and left us with the knowledge to continue on our own!
 Hide tanning at Wild Abundance is an experience that anyone will enjoy and leave wholly enriched.” – (Trudie Henninger, 2015)

-Tyler LavenburgInstructor for Rewilding and Homesteading Nose to the grindstone (sometimes literally), Tyler lives for unraveling the mysteries of the Earth.
+Tyler LavenburgNose to the grindstone (sometimes literally), Tyler (he/him) lives for unraveling the mysteries of the Earth.
 He first fell in love with Southern Appalachian ecology as a student at Warren Wilson College, graduating with a degree in Environmental Education.
-Beginning as Natalie’s first apprentice in 2009, he has since traveled around ...
+Beginning as Natalie’s first apprentice in 2009, he has since traveled around the Eastern US learning ...

 We strive to make our classes accessible to those who wish to learn.
 Please pay on the sliding scale what you can afford, given your income.